autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Do not set this option unless you are a developer and want to utilise the Solcast API Simulator.

 Do not add a trailing `/`.
 An integration reload is required.

+**Key: "user_agent"**

+Possible values: string (default `"default"`)

+The HTTP header User-Agent is set to "ha-solcast-solar-integration/x.x.x" by default.
+This advanced option allows it to be set to another user agent string.